 Director, Wake Forest Institute for Regenerative Medicine

-Julie Allickson focuses on the translation of regenerative medicine products including cell therapy, tissue engineering, biomaterials and devices.
-This process begins at Proof-of-Concept where early discussion with regulators and clinicians are critical in moving the technology from the bench to the bedside.
-The Translational Team includes Quality Assurance, Quality Control, Regulatory Affairs, Process Development and the GMP-complaint Manufacturing Facility.
-Prior to joining the institute, she was an Executive Officer of the company and Vice President of Laboratory Operations and R & D at Cryo-Cell International, Inc., an AABB accredited Cord Blood Bank.
+Dr. Allickson heads the clinical translation team streamlining development to create a robust pipeline of products in early phase clinical trials and FDA registered products including cell therapy, tissue engineered organs and tissues, biomaterials and devices.
+Translation begins at Proof-of-Concept where early discussion with regulators and clinicians are critical in moving the technology from the bench to the bedside.
+Prior to the Institute Dr. Allickson was the Vice President of Research and Development and Laboratory Operations for Cryo-Cell International.

 Professor, Wake Forest Institute for Regenerative Medicine